 Adrian delivers innovative technology information and unique creative aspect to Richland as he is an experienced designer with a demonstrated history of working in the field of graphic design, advertising and marketing.
-He holds a Bachelor of Technology degree from Ryerson University.
-Adrian facilitates technology use at schools through a variety of interactive methods, and also supports teachers and staff with any technology problems.
-He handles Richland’s online presence and brand communication materials.
+He holds a Bachelor of Technology degree from Ryerson University, and completed his Master of Education at Ontario Tech University.
+Adrian facilitates technology uses at school, and also supports teachers and staff with any technology problems.
+He handles Richland’s online presence and brand communications materials.
 Additionally, Adrian coaches Richland’s badminton team as he brings a lot of experiences.
 He was in high school and university teams, and also involved in a number of tournaments in the GTA.

 Joanne joined Richland Academy in 2015 and is thrilled to be part of Richland’s vibrant and creative community and lives the Reggio philosophy.
 She constantly challenges her students to think critically in a world that requires creativity and innovative thinking.
 Joanne began her career in Marketing after graduating with a Bachelor of Commerce from the University of Guelph.
 She took on progressively more challenging roles internationally.
 When she ultimately returned to Canada, Joanne chose to pursue her passion and a career in education, and earned her Bachelor of Education.